-'''

-Resource.get_object_list(self, request)

-'''

-A hook to allow making returning the list of available objects.
+Resource.get_object_list (self, request) A hook to allow making returning the list of available objects.
+This needs to be implemented at the user level.
 ModelResource includes a full working version specific to Django's Models.

-9.13.39 can create
+9.13.39 can_create

-'''

-Resource.can_create(self)

-'''

-Checks to ensure post is within allowed_methods.
+Resource.can_create(self) Checks to ensure post is within allowed_methods.